 Steven Puiszis is a well-known and highly experienced trial attorney and mediator with a wide-ranging litigation and trial practice, who stopped counting after having taken more than 40 civil and criminal jury trials to verdict.
 He is one of the few attorneys nationally who has ever successfully defended through trial a federal class-action lawsuit.
-Mr. Puiszis is the Secretary -Treasurer and a member of the Board of Directors of the DRI and is a past president of the Illinois Association of Defense Trial Counsel.
+Mr. Puiszis served as the Secretary -Treasurer and was a member of the Board of Directors of the DRI and is a past president of the Illinois Association of Defense Trial Counsel.

 He is the author of "Illinois Governmental Tort and Section 1983 Civil Rights Liability," and municipal and civil rights law are two of the primary areas of his practice.
 Mr. Puiszis has handled a variety of claims in state and federal court on behalf of various units of state and local government.
 For example, he successfully represented the Governor and several other state officials in a civil rights action where the plaintiffs initially sought to certify a class of all developmentally disabled adults in Illinois who failed to receive residential Medicaid services on a timely basis.
 He also successfully defended the Secretary of the Illinois Department of Human Services and several other state officials while serving as lead counsel in a class-action trial involving Illinois' Sexually Violent Persons Commitment Act (SVP) Program.
 That matter involved a variety of constitutional challenges brought by the American Civil Liberties Union against Illinois' SVP Program.